 Rebekah is the Education Manager at AFABC.
-She is responsible for assisting with activities associated with program delivery for AFABC’s education department.
+She is responsible for developing and managing activities associated with program delivery for AFABC’s education department.
 Her professional background is working in program delivery and development with high risk youth in the public school system.
 Her interests include advocating for children in care, supporting school age children through volunteering in various school based events, hiking, biking and skiing the BC mountains.
 She lives in the lower mainland with her husband and three active boys and dog Chloe.

 Chad is the Education Technology Specialist at AFABC.
 He is responsible for assisting with anything technical related to the various education programs for AFABC..
 His professional background is working in technical support and web development.
 His interests include playing pinball, training in martial arts, and an active outdoor lifstyle.
 He lives in Vancouver with his wife and is very family oriented.

 Gurneet is the Education Assistant at AFABC.
 She is responsible for various tasks which support those in the Education department.
 Her professional background is in Business with a Marketing concentration.
 Her interests include collecting stamps in her passport and reading on Sundays.
 She lives in the lower mainland with her parents and siblings.